bedman3/TEMG-4000-UBS-Cash-Eq-Latency-Tracking-Application-Workshop/README.md

         Now go to your browser and enter `localhost:8000`, you should see a splunk login page, the username is `admin` and the password is the one you just chose : `<password>`.

 * 3\.
-Now you are good to go to work on the project on Splunk!
+Now you are good to go to work on Splunk!